Time of the year again: Ducks, ducks, ducks

 It's that time of the year again where the cats and dogs in the neighbourhood start bringing in little chicks and ducklings.

-While a few of last year’s rescue ducks have returned sporadically throughout the year, they now seem to be returning in larger numbers and bringing their boy friends along.
+While a few of last year's ducks have returned sporadically throughout the year, they now seem to be returning in larger numbers and bringing their boy friends along.

 Over time we have learnt that the ducks we thought were all female Mallards rather were – at least partially – the endemic Grey duck/pārera and mostly a hybrid.
 Best summary of difference we could find was from Fish & Game NZ: